Page Content

 Medical school: Drexel University College of Medicine

-Hobbies: I love cooking, listening to podcasts, reading for my book club, traveling to visit friends and family across the country, and spending time with my husband Michael.
+Hobbies: I love cooking, baking sourdough recipes, listening to podcasts, reading for my book club, traveling to visit friends and family across the country, and most importantly, spending time with my husband Michael and our daughter Vivian who was born at the end of my second year!

-Favorite things to do in Rochester: I have loved exploring restaurants and breweries, as well as local events like the Rochester Farmers Market, Thursdays on First, and the summer pizza farms.
-I’m looking forward to winter activities, like ice fishing and snowboarding!
+Favorite things to do in Rochester: My favorite way to explore any city is through the restaurants, breweries, and coffee shops!
+I love getting outside and attending local events like the Rochester Farmers Market, Thursdays on First, and the summer pizza farms.
+During the colder months, I have enjoyed winter activities like ice fishing and snowboarding at Welch Village.

 Leah Grcevich, D.O.